reverendj1/kodi-couch-ripper/README.txt

 Like many others, I use Kodi and I like to rip my movies/TV shows to my library from DVDs and Blu-ray discs.
 I had been doing this with a few scripts and wanted to create a Kodi interface to make this a little smoother process.
 Couch Ripper is designed to do just that.
+This project is still very alpha.

 Pre-Requisites:
 Couch Ripper utilizes MakeMKV <http://www.makemkv.com/> and HandBrake